Rabergsel/CatzBotTwitch/README.md

 Get Support here: https://discord.com/invite/r9jCkyq4bG

+Visit the projects wiki for a lot more detailed information: https://github.com/Rabergsel/CatzBotTwitch/wiki

 If you got an idea what should be added, please open an issue here on github with the title beginning with "Feature Request" or "FR:", or head over to my discord server.